prisma-collective/docs/docs/Methodologies/process-infrastructuring/developer-experience.md

 text
 # Functional Capabilities
 the extensive onboarding process leading up to an ALJ is the window of time in which the functional capabilities needed for an effective intensive can be developed.

 1. Access to dedicated communication space ([telegram](https://telegram.org/tour/groups))
 2. Introductory call with local hub and relevant stakeholders
 3. Calendar and call scheduling setup ([cal.com](https://cal.com/))
 4. Access to ALJ repos: code and docs ([github.com](https://github.com/))
 5. [[Enrolment]] into onboarding call series and associated learning exercises
-6. Self-assessment of context understanding, potential, and
+6. Developer self-assessment of context understanding, potential, and their relevant developer capacities
 	1. Requires engagement with hub and/ or potential users
-	2.
+	2. Requires self-awareness of their context-informed role
+	3. Requires communication and cultivation of mutual interest among the cohort
+7.